Metro Tunnel

-The State government began planning in 2015 and enabling works commenced in early 2017.
-Sections of the Melbourne central business district, including City Square and parts of Swanston Street, were closed to enable construction of the tunnel and stations.
+The Andrews Government began planning the project in 2015.
+Initial construction works commenced in early 2017.
+Sections of the Melbourne CBD, including City Square and parts of Swanston Street, were closed to enable construction of the tunnel and stations.
 Tunnelling began in 2019 and was completed in 2021.
-The project was originally expected to be completed in 2026, but has now been brought forward to 2025.
-The project is being delivered by Rail Projects Victoria, formerly the Melbourne Metro Rail Authority, at an estimated cost of $9 to $11 billion.
+Construction of the five new stations was completed in October 2025.
+The Metro Tunnel will open to the public for limited services on 30 November 2025, with full services to commence on 1 February 2026.